Collaborative Belief Reasoning with LLMs for Efficient Multi-Agent Collaboration: Experienment

 \textbf{Metrics.} Our evaluation metrics span two dimensions: task completion efficiency and communication cost.
 For task completion efficiency, we use different metrics for the two benchmarks.
 On TDW-MAT, we adopt \textit{transport rates} as the primary performance metric, which refers to the fraction of subtasks successfully completed within 3,000 time steps (frames).
 Note that a single action step may span multiple time steps (e.g., arm resetting).
 On C-WAH, we report the \textit{average steps} required to complete all tasks, which reflects the efficiency of collaborative coordination.
 For communication cost, we compute \textit{the average number of tokens} generated by all agents per episode for communication.
 Higher transport rates, fewer average steps, and fewer tokens indicate better performance.

-\textbf{Baselines} We select two types of baselines for performance comparison: traditional LLM-free agents and LLM-based agents.
-The traditional agents include: (i) MCTS-based Hierarchical Planner (MHP)~\citep{Zhang2023BuildingCE}: A hierarchical planning approach designed for the original Watch-And-Help Challenge.
-It features a Monte Carlo Tree Search (MCTS)-based high-level planner and a regression-based low-level planner. (ii) Rule-based Hierarchical Planner (RHP)~\citep{Zhang2023BuildingCE}: A heuristic-based hierarchical planning approach designed for the original ThreeDWorld Transport Challenge.
-It uses a rule-based high-level planner combined with an A-start-based low-level planner for navigation.
-The LLM-based baselines include: (iii) CoELA~\citep{Zhang2023BuildingCE}: A collaboration framework based on step-by-step templated message generation and planning. (iv) CaPo~\citep{Liu2024CaPoCP}: A collaboration framework based on event-driven multi-round discussions.
+\definecolor{rcolor}{RGB}{234,235,255} \definecolor{lightpink}{RGB}{255,224,224} \textbf{Baselines.} We select two types of baselines for performance comparison: traditional LLM-free agents and LLM-based agents.
+The traditional agents include: (i) MCTS-based Hierarchical Planner (MHP)~\citep{Zhang2023BuildingCE}: \duo{A hierarchical planning approach that features a Monte Carlo Tree Search (MCTS)-based high-level planner and a regression-based low-level planner.} (ii) Rule-based Hierarchical Planner (RHP)~\citep{Zhang2023BuildingCE}: \duo{A heuristic approach that uses a rule-based high-level planner combined with an A-start-based low-level planner for navigation.} The LLM-based baselines include: (iii) CoELA~\citep{Zhang2023BuildingCE}: A collaboration framework based on step-by-step templated message generation and planning. (iv) CaPo~\citep{Liu2024CaPoCP}: A collaboration framework based on event-driven multi-round discussions.

-\textbf{Implementation details.} To evaluate CoBel-World across different underlying LLMs, we instantiate the LLM-based agents in CoBel-World and other LLM-based baselines using two state-of-the-art models: Qwen3-32B~\citep{yang2025qwen3}, an open-source model accessed via the Aliyun API, and ChatGPT-4o~\citep{hurst2024gpt}, a closed-source model accessed via the OpenAI API.
-We set the parameters with temperature = 0.7, top-p = 1, and a maximum token limit of 512 for both models.
-Unless otherwise stated, all experiments involve two agents on both benchmarks.
+\duo{\textbf{LLM selection.} To comprehensively evaluate the effectiveness of CoBel-World across different LLMs, we adopt three state-of-the-art LLMs for CoBel-World and other LLM-based baselines: Qwen3-32B~\citep{yang2025qwen3}, DeepseekV3.2~\citep{liu2025deepseek} and GPT-4o~\citep{hurst2024gpt}.
+We set the temperature as 0.7, top-p as 1, and maximum token limit as 512 for all LLMs. }